Stuyvesant Falls, New York

 Stuyvesant Falls is a hamlet in the town of Stuyvesant in Columbia County, New York, United States.
-The zipcode is: 12174.
+The ZIP code is 12174.
 It was called Glencadia in the 18th century and well into the 19th century, the name having changed sometime after 1848.
-The French—Scottish derivatives of Glencadia apparently mean a "creek region of simple pleasures."
+The French or Scottish derivatives of Glencadia apparently mean a "creek region of simple pleasures, a paradise for animals."

 The hamlet includes a substantial textile mill dating to 1827 and a hydro-electric plant.
 The word "Glencadia" is popular with local businesses and organizations, including the dairy Glencadia Farms, the Glencadia Rod and Gun Club, and Glencadia Dog Camp.